-“Um….Are you really my father?”
+“Um….Are you really, my father?”

 “I see.”
 Silenced followed after, making me uncomfortable.
 I didn’t know if I should jump up with joy and run to him or just stand here.
-I knew nothing of him from my memories anyway so it’s best not to act out of character.
-To make the stifling air not unbearable, I started to ask different question to change the subject.
+I knew nothing of him from my memories anyway, so it’s best not to act out of character.
+To make the stifling air not unbearable, I started to ask different questions to change the subject.
 “Then how are the legendary creatures associated with the Ancient Civilizations.
 I thought they were made from them.
 It kind of contradicts what I know.”